 The road trip must continue!
 After the first four days spent visiting the Golden Circle and the South of Iceland, it’s time to hit the road in the East and North of the Island.

 Fjords, lava fields, canyons, whales and of course waterfalls are about to fill your backpack of memories!
 Here is the map, let’s go!

 (zoom out a bit if you wish to see Iceland on the world map)

 These are days 5 to 9 of my 14 days suggested road trip Iceland itinerary:

 Day 5 – The way to the East Fjords

-For this day I’d recommend you could visit the Hengifoss waterfall.
+For this day I’d recommend you could visit the Hengifoss Waterfall.

-Driving directions: This one is located nearby Eglisstadir (see the map above).
+Driving directions: This one is located near Eglisstadir (see the map above).
 From the parking lot you have an easy hike of around 30 minutes or so.
 On the way you will see more basalt columns, only, this time, they are on top of one of the small waterfalls downstream from Hengifoss.

 It creates a really spectacular image: